lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 will discard tests that do not satisfy a precondition, while `_v4` will always generate a value for `n` that is safe for passing to index function.
 This is not important for this example, which is good, but that is not always the case.
-Whenever precondition is too strict, QuickCheck might give up early looking for valid values for a test, but more importantly, it can give a false sence of validity, since most of the values that it will find could be trivial ones.
+Whenever precondition is too strict, QuickCheck might give up early while looking for valid values for a test, but more importantly, it can give a false sence of validity, since most of the values that it will find could be trivial ones.